carueda/cfg/readme.md

 configuration access, as well as, of course, all the typical features of your IDE related with code completion, navigation, and refactoring.

-`$Cfg` supports all types handled by Typesafe Config, which, in Scala, are simply represented with the standard types
+`Cfg` supports all types handled by Typesafe Config, which, in Scala, are simply represented with the standard types
 `String`, `Int`, `Long`, `Double`, `Boolean`, `java.time.Duration`, `SizeInBytes` (alias for `Long`),